cmagnabosco/MicrobialScaling_with_ContintentalSubsurface/README.md

 ## References
 Locey, Kenneth J., and Jay T. Lennon.
 "Scaling laws predict global microbial diversity."
 Proceedings of the National Academy of Sciences 113.21 (2016): 5970-5975.

-Magnabosco, Cara et al. "The Biomass and Biodiversity of the Continental Subsurface" (in review)